SoftwareAG/c8y-ticketing-integration-plugin/README.md

 5. Open the URL in the logs to view and test your changes.
 6. (Optional) push the changes back to this repository.

-## Build - to create a new build for the Runtime Widget Loader
+## Build - to create a package to be installed
 1. Finish the development and testing on your local machine.
-2. Run `gulp` to start the build process.
-Run `npm install -g gulp` to install gulp if not already.
+2. Run `npm install -g gulp` to install gulp if not already.
+3. Run `npm run build` to start the build process.
-3. Use `c8y-ticketing-integration-alarms-widget-{version}.zip` file in the `dist` folder as a distribution.
+3. Use `c8y-ticketing-integration-plugin-{version}.zip` file in the `dist` folder as a distribution.

 ------------------------------